nathmota/funda-analysis/README.md

 ## This Repository Structure

 - `data/`: Used to store raw, processed and external data
-- `src/`: Python scrips used fo web scraping and data cleaning/pre-processing.
+- `src/`: Python scripts used fo web scraping and data cleaning/pre-processing.
 - `docs/`: Github page containing the complete project documentation, results, reports and figures.
 - `README.md`: This file.
 - `requirements.txt`: Project dependencies list.